 Israel’s Ministry of Defense sent arms to Serbian and Bosnian Serb Army during the war in Bosnia, despite the embargo placed by the United Nations on former Yugoslavia.
-That’s what says a petition to the Supreme Court of Israel signed by two Israeli human rights activists – lawyer Itay Mack and professor Yair Oron – with whom they ask for details about Israel’s arms exports to an area of war in which in July 1995 the genocide of Srebrenica was perpetrated by the forces of General Ratko Mladić.
+That’s what says a petition to the Supreme Court of Israel signed by two Israeli human rights activists – lawyer Eitay Mack and professor Yair Auron – with whom they ask for details about Israel’s arms exports to a war zone in which in July 1995 the genocide of Srebrenica was perpetrated by the forces of General Ratko Mladić.

 As reported by +972 magazine, the activists presented among other documents also Mladić’s journal, in which he “explicitly mentions Serbia’s ample arms ties with Israel at the time”.
 The Supreme Court of Israel has rejected the request for access to the documents because “exposing Israeli involvement in genocide would damage the country’s foreign relations to such an extent that it would outweigh the public interest in knowing that information, and the possible prosecution of those involved”.
 The petition of the two activists and the response with which the Supreme Court rejected it, seem to represent an implicit recognition of Israel’s involvement in Srebrenica genocide.

 The documents under discussion show how the arms trade took place after the imposition of an embargo (September 1991).
-Among the documents presented by the petition, a book published in 1992 by the former Serbian Minister of Defense Dobrila Gajić Glišić (titled The Serbian Army) in which he described a major arms deal with Israel in October 1991: “Certainly one of the biggest deals was made by Jezdimir Vasiljevic in October 1991 in Israel.
-For understandable reasons, the details of that deal with the Jews were not made public at the time.
-It was a complicated and difficult deal.
-But it was made successfully”.
+Among the documents presented by the petition, a book published in 1992 by the former Serbian Minister of Defense Dobrila Gajić Glišić (titled The Serbian Army) in which he described a major arms deal with Israel:

 In 1992, an Israeli defense ministry delegation went on a visit to Belgrade, where was signed an agreement for the supply of weapons.
 Furthermore, General Mladić wrote in his journal that “from Israel — they proposed joint struggle against Islamist extremists.
 They offered to train our men in Greece and a free supply of sniper rifles”.
 According to reports, another trade agreement was signed in 1995.